-For Plan Year 2025 (July 1, 2024 - June 30, 2025), PEBP will provide Legislatively approved supplemental funding for active State employees covered on the CDHP, LD, EPO, and HPN plans on July 1, 2024.
-The contribution amount for Employees enrolled in these plans who are hired after July 1, 2024, receive a prorated contribution based on the employee's coverage effective date and the remaining months in the Plan Year.
+For Plan Year 2026 (July 1, 2025 - June 30, 2026), PEBP will provide Legislatively approved supplemental funding for active State employees covered by any eligible health plan on July 1, 2025.
+The contribution amount for Employees enrolled in these plans who are hired after July 1, 2025, will be a prorated contribution based on the employee's coverage effective date and the remaining months in the Plan Year.
 The funding will be as follows: